 Cancer in the UK

-Each year, around 367,000 new cases of cancer are diagnosed in the UK, while around 165,000 people die from the disease.
-Although more than 200 different types of cancer have now been identified, the four main types: lung, bowel, prostate and breast are responsible for almost half (45 per cent) of all cancer deaths in the UK.
+Each year, around 375,000 new cases of cancer are diagnosed in the UK, while around 166,500 people die from the disease.
+Although more than 200 different types of cancer have now been identified, the four main types: lung, bowel, prostate and breast are responsible for over half (53 per cent) of all cancer deaths in the UK.

 Pancreatic cancer in context

-The charts below show incidence and mortality from some of the most common cancers.
+The charts below show annual incidence and mortality from some of the most common cancers between 2016 and 2018 (based on statistics provided by Cancer Research UK).
 Some cancers, like breast and prostate, have a high number of cases, but account for a smaller proportion of deaths.
 Pancreatic cancer, however, accounts for a large proportion of deaths, relative to the number of cases.

 Number of cases diagnosed annually in the UK (2016-2018)

 Number of deaths annually in the UK (2016-2018)